YasmeenVH/growspace/README.md

 ```

 ## Environment
-The environment is a 84x84x3 pixel space where the light makes scattering points available.
+The environment is a 84x84x3 pixel space where the light makes scattering points available for branching.
 The target is located in the top third area of the environment and the plant always starts at a random location.
-The plant will only be attracted to current scattering under the light.
-The environment was made within the OpenAI Gym Environment framework.
+The plant will only be attracted to scattering points under the light.
+The environment was built following the OpenAI Gym Environment framework.

 ### Observations & States
-Current position of branches and light position.
-Two types of observations are available: RGB images or stacked binary matrices representing the growing plant, the light and, the target.
+The agent has access to two types of observations; stacked binary matrices or RGB pictures. are in picture format.
+All resulsts with stable baselines has been done with RGB observations.
+The stacked binary matrices represent the light position, the plant position and the target position.

 ### Actions
 #### Light Movement